Overall expansion strategy unchanged

 South Eastern Europe

-Through support from the European Bank for Reconstruction and Development (EBRD), UNIQA has significant funds at its disposal for minority participations by the EBRD in UNIQA companies in Central and Eastern Europe.
-As early as 2007, the EBRD increased the scope of its financial cooperation with UNIQA from €70 million to €150 million.
+Through support from the European Bank for Reconstruction and Development (EBRD), UNIQA has significantly higher funds at its disposal for minority participations by the EBRD in UNIQA companies in Central and Eastern Europe.
+As early as 2007, the EBRD increased the scope of its financial cooperation with us from €70 million to €150 million.